auth0-samples/auth0-jquery-samples/02-User-Profile/README.md

-# Auth0 jQuery Login
+# Auth0 jQuery User Profile

-This sample demonstrates how to add authentication to a jQuery application with Auth0.
-The sample makes use of Auth0's hosted login page which provides centralized authentication.
+This sample demonstrates how to get a user's profile using Auth0 in a jQuery application.

 ## Getting Started